Last Updated On:

 Make sure your gas flow and wire feed rates are properly adjusted.
 Use your manufacturer recommendations for settings and fine tune from there.
 Grind your piece properly so your wire will strike the right arc.
 Keep your wire at the leading edge of your puddle.

 For stick welding, you still need to clean the surface, but not as rigorously.
 Just make sure all rust and possible corrosions are gone.
 Beveling is required if your plate thickness is 1/8 inch or more.
 Stick welding usually takes smaller beads to complete joints, too, so you won’t need to bevel every edge if your metal isn’t that thick.
+Learn more about stick welding in this article.

 Different machines are able to do different jobs because there are several different ways to weld.
 Whether you’re looking for MIG, TIG, or stick welding equipment, the important thing to know is what you’re working with regularly.